mtcq/channel_discrimination/README.md

 ## Code to accompany: *[Strict hierarchy between parallel, sequential, and indefinite-causal-order strategies for channel discrimination](https://arxiv.org/abs/2011.08300)*
 #### Jessica Bavaresco, Mio Murao, and Marco Túlio Quintino

-This is a repository for the code used to calculate the numerical results presented in the article "*Strict hierarchy between parallel, sequential, and indefinite-causal-order strategies for channel discrimination*, Jessica Bavaresco, Mio Murao, and Marco Túlio Quintino, [arXiv:2011.08300](https://arxiv.org/abs/2011.08300)".
+This is a repository for the code used to calculate the numerical results presented in the article "*Strict hierarchy between parallel, sequential, and indefinite-causal-order strategies for channel discrimination*, Jessica Bavaresco, Mio Murao, and Marco Túlio Quintino, [Phys.
+Rev. Lett.
+127, 200504 (2021)](https://doi.org/10.1103/PhysRevLett.127.200504), [arXiv:2011.08300](https://arxiv.org/abs/2011.08300)".

  MATLAB code requires:
 - [cvx](http://cvxr.com/) - a free MATLAB toolbox for rapid prototyping of optimization problems